rathinaraja/DeepCluster/README.md

 2. Extract tiles (e.g., 256×256 pixels) from each WSI.
 3. Preprocess tiles to retain quality tiles.
 4. Arrange tiles on disk in a folder structure (single folder, multiple folders, or nested subfolders).
 DeepCluster++ is designed to work with any of the layouts below.
-5. Feature extraction: Use a domain-appropriate encoder (pre-trained autoencoder or backbone) to embed all tiles in the input directory.
+5. Feature extraction: Use a domain-specific [pre-trained autoencoder](https://github.com/rathinaraja/AutoEncoder_Image_Reconstruction) or any other pathology or real-image foundation model. or backbone) to embed all tiles in the input directory.
 6. Clustering: Run k-means on embeddings to group morphologically similar tiles.
 7. Diverse sampling: Apply equal-frequency binning (per cluster) to select a balanced, diverse subset for each class.
 8. Data collection: Review the samples for each WSI and include them in the appropriate class type.